mongodb/docs/source/reference/javascript.rst

    The "``out``" field of the :js:func:`mapReduce()`, provides a number of additional configuration options that you may use to control how MongoDB returns data from the map/reduce job.
-Consider the following 4 output types.
+Consider the following 4 output possibilities.

    .. versionadded: 1.8